Luqmaan-io/memory-card-game/README.md

 ### Javascript functionaility
-**Test:** Click a card to see if flip function works **Result (Before):** Front of card is shown with a `question mark` symbol **Expect result:** Card flips on its vertical axis to reveal the image on the back side **Result:** ✅ Working (cards flip correctly).
+**Test:** Click a card to see if flip function works **Result (Before):** Front of card is shown with a `question mark` symbol **Expected result:** Card flips on its vertical axis to reveal the image on the back side **Result:** ✅ Working (cards flip correctly).

+**Test:** Stop the same card from being clicked multiple times **Result (Before):** Each card can be clicked unlimited times even when flipped **Expected result:** Each card can only be clicked once, reflected in the message logged to the console **Result:** ✅ Working (console log messages show that the cards are only clicked once)

 ### User testing